Ben Herbert

-Ben Herbert (born November 30, 1979) is an American football coach who is the executive director of player performance for the Los Angeles Chargers.
-He previously served as the head strength and conditioning coach at the University of Arkansas and the University of Wisconsin and the assistant head coach & director of strength and conditioning at the University of Michigan.
+Ben Herbert (born November 30, 1979) is an American football coach, currently the executive director of player performance for the Los Angeles Chargers of the National Football League (NFL).
+He previously served as the head strength and conditioning coach at the University of Arkansas, University of Wisconsin, and the University of Michigan; where he helped the Michigan Wolverines football program win a national championship in 2023.